luoyunpeng/go_demo/README.md

 # how-to-start
-new start
-using docker rest api to start cluster zookeeper
+using docker rest api to start cluster zookeeper,hdfs and hbase(HDP)

-test pull